• Careers

 Acute Kidney Injury (AKI) involves inflammatory processes in the kidney which can lead to complete loss of renal function.
 Hospital‐acquired AKI affects annually around 3 million patients in Europe, the US and Japan, and is associated with mortality in roughly 700,000 patients.
 It occurs in 40-60% of critical care admissions.
 Depending on the severity and cause of renal injury, mortality ranges from 10% to as high as 60%.
 In the US alone, hospitals spend around $10 billion each year on managing this major medical problem.
 The most important causes of AKI are sepsis, cardiovascular surgery, exposure to nephrotoxic drugs and trauma.
 Currently the only treatment option is dialysis and supportive care.
 No drugs are approved to treat this condition.
 Typically, these patients are treated in Intensive Care Units, often with support of nephrologists.1,2,3,4

-AM-Pharma has designed and developed an innovative recombinant human Alkaline Phosphatase (AP) therapeutic (recAP) for the treatment of AKI, from scientific research to promising Phase II clinical trials.
-With no drugs currently approved to treat the condition, recAP could become the first pharmacological treatment for critically ill AKI patients.5
+AM-Pharma has designed and developed an innovative recombinant human Alkaline Phosphatase (AP) therapeutic (ilofotase alfa) for the treatment of AKI, from scientific research to promising Phase II clinical trials.
+With no drugs currently approved to treat the condition, ilofotase alfa could become the first pharmacological treatment for critically ill AKI patients.5

 Background information on AKI’s medical need: